Baggi24/slider/readme.txt

 If you think, that you found a bug in our [WordPress Responsive Slider](https://huge-it.com/wordpress-responsive-slider) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.4.1 =
+* 1) We have made UI/UX customization in the back end of the plugin to bring it more user-friendly.
+* 2) We have added an option to add borders to Slider, set colors to borders, determine the size of them.
+(Pro)
+* 3) We have added "Sort Images By" option.

+**FIXED BUGS:**

+* 1) Slider is activating after click.
+* 2) Button styles doesn't changed in backgraund view.
+* 3) When the autoplay is disabled,after clicking the arrow it changes the first image to 3rd instead of 2nd.
+* 4)Button-fonts doesn't show in frontend view.

 = 2.4.0 =
 * 1) We have added 5 new transition effects.